 Grieving as First Response

-To me, a different level of communication looks like actively grieving that daily children are raped and murdered and vast acres of forest cut in this game of thrones whilst behaving as if I know what I say I know.
-Yet, it's incredibly challenging to participate, indeed to exist, in the world today without handling products and using fuels that are brought in consequence of destroying families and whole communities of all walks around the globe.
+To me, a different level of communication looks like actively grieving that daily children are raped and murdered and vast acres of forest cut whilst behaving as if I know what I say I know.
+Yet, it's incredibly challenging to participate, indeed to exist, in the world today without using materials and fuels brought by destroying families and whole communities of all walks around the globe.

-And this need to participate in something so destructive is as great and chronic a grief as the destruction itself.
+This need to participate in something so destructive is as great and chronic a grief as the destruction itself.
 Once the mind grasps the grave health costs of fuel and other mineral extraction to individuals and communities, whether these individuals be industry workers or the communities within which the extraction occurs, the pain requires medicine and typically drives some form of addiction.
-My medication for chronic grief is writing poetry and dancing.
+My medication for chronic grief is writing poetry and dancing - praying.
 My addiction is spending my days at the computer in an effort to communicate care and concern.
 The best I've done so far is to medicate the addiction.

 My understanding is that grief looks different for everyone.
 Grief studies show that the masculine tendency is immediate action to resolve harm and improve a situation, while the feminine tendency is to experience and express the pain of the loss.
 Both males and females typically display some degree of both feminine and masculine aspects.

-Action and more action, as in production and more production, can be the first responder's perpetuation of and even increased participation in harmful activity as she attempts to inform others.
+Action and more action can be increased participation in harmful consumption and activity in attempt to inform others.
 I am guilty of this, pushing my body's limits and producing according to often self-imposed deadlines rather than heeding my body's rhythms and, thus, "going with the flow".

 The absurdity is not only real.
-Chronic action is harmful to the responder and dangerously confusing to observers in that it promotes extremely excessive use of finite materials extracted at the immediate cost of humans and other species who would otherwise enjoy the benefits of intact community as they have for generations.
+Chronic action is harmful to the responder and dangerously confusing to observers in that it promotes extremely excessive use of finite materials extracted by the often forced labor and immediate cost of humans and other species who would otherwise enjoy the benefits of intact community.

 And I believe it possible that honorable frugality - conservatism - may be restored in speech and action across political party lines.
-So much can be saved, so many lives spared, and so much misery avoided by slowing down - reducing energy consumption and food waste, restoring backyard gardens, homemade businesses, and neighborly barter.
-In formalized, publicized movements like Transition Streets, the necessary slow down has begun and only requires scaling up.
-Effective climate mobilization isn't solely, if at all, about manufacturing millions of fuel-efficient cars - more of the war economy fueling demise.
-Effective climate mobilization is restoring healthy habits in homes, neighborhoods, and cities.
-Effective climate mobilization looks like establishing and improving public transit, walk and bike-friendly communities, and ensuring comfortable food and shelter for everyone.
+So many lives can be spared and so much misery avoided by slowing down - reducing energy consumption and food waste, restoring backyard gardens, homemade businesses, and neighborly barter.

 Force is not power